-1.02.5 The first day of voting shall be set by the election commission in consultation with the President.
+1.02.4 The first day of voting shall be set by the election commission in consultation with the current SGA President and SACAB.

-1.02.6 The last day of voting shall be the Friday following the first day of voting.
+1.02.5 The last day of voting shall be the Friday following the first day of voting.

-1.02.7 Preliminary results shall be issued to all candidates, the current SGA president, the current SGA Secretary, the Advisors, and the editor-in-chief of the CCD Campus Connection no later than 24 hours after voting ends.
+1.02.6 Preliminary results shall be issued to all candidates, the current SGA president, and the current SGA advisor no later than twenty-four hours after voting ends.

-1.02.8 The election commission will accept disputes and complaints no later than noon on the Wednesday following the last day of voting.
+1.02.7 The election commission will accept disputes and complaints no later than noon on the Wednesday following the last day of voting.

-1.02.9 The election commission shall give notice to all parties to a dispute or complaint no later than 5pm on the Wednesday following the last day of voting which shall include the schedule date and time of a hearing, if one is needed.
+1.02.8 The election commission shall give notice to all parties to a dispute or complaint no later than 5pm on the Wednesday following the last day of voting which shall include the schedule date and time of a hearing, if one is needed.

-1.02.10 If no disputes or complaints are submitted or all disputes or complaints are resolved prior to the last day of voting, the election commission will issue the final certified results to all candidates, the current SGA president, the Advisors, the current SGA Secretary, and the editor-in-chief of the CCD Campus Connection no later than the Thursday following the last day of voting.
+1.02.9 If no disputes or complaints are submitted or all disputes or complaints are resolved prior to the last day of voting, the election commission will issue the final certified results to all candidates, the current SGA president, and the current SGA Secretary no later than three days following the last day of voting.